pyralog/pyralog/IMPLEMENTATION_PLAN.md

 **Note on Competitive Advantage:**

-By this phase, DLog will have a **unique architecture** that combines:
+By this phase, Pyralog will have a **unique architecture** that combines:
 - ✅ Epochs (LogDevice) - 100x throughput vs consensus-per-record
 - ✅ Smart Clients (Kafka) - Direct routing, no proxy bottleneck
 - ✅ Three CopySet modes - Configurable from simple to maximum scale